Propane Autogas: Fuel for Today’s Fleets

 Funding Opportunities Available

-Fleets can transition to propane autogas without incentives, but funding further accelerates savings.
-Since propane is classified as an alternative fuel by the Energy Department, there are a number of incentive programs to encourage adoption.
-These include federal and state grants, alternative fuel tax credits, EPA’s National Clean Diesel funding and Volkswagen’s $2.9 billion Environmental Mitigation Trust.
-The U.S. Energy Department’s Alternative Fuels Data Center provides current information and resources.
+Fleets can successfully transition to propane autogas without incentives, but funding further accelerates your savings.
+Since propane is classified as an alternative fuel by the Department of Energy, there are a number of incentive and funding programs to encourage adoption.
+These include federal and state grants, alternative fuel tax credits, Diesel Emissions Reduction Act (DERA) Program, Volkswagen’s Environmental Mitigation Trust and the federal Clean School Bus Program.
+To learn more, visit our funding page here.